 The Grantholder will submit (by hard copy or e-mail) 500-word reports on the progress made towards achieving the objectives set out in the Grant application, or as modified by subsequent agreement with the Charity, six months and eighteen months after the start of the Grant.
 These will be considered by the Charity to assess the progress achieved.
 Continued funding (if applicable) after the end of the first year is dependent upon the Charity accepting the six-month report and continued funding after the end of the second year is dependent upon the Charity accepting the eighteen-month report.
 Failure to submit these reports will result in the Grant being suspended.

 The Grantholder will supply to the Charity a final report on terms reasonably required by the Charity for the work of the research project within three months of the end date of the research project.
 If a request for further funding is submitted before the end date, an interim report will require to be submitted.
-Final payments due under the Grant will be withheld pending the Charity receiving and being satisfied with the final report.
-Reports will be shared with the Charity’s funding partners and may be published on websites or in other documents.
+Final payments due under the Grant will be withheld pending the Charity receiving the final report.
+Reports will be shared in confidence with the Charity’s funding partners and after the earlier of (i) publication of the results, data and/or other information arising from the Grant funded research project, or (ii) 18 months after the end of the Grant may be published on websites or in other documents.
 The Grantholder may, from time to time be required to take part in a ResearchFish survey of impacts and outputs arising from the Grant; this will continue for up to 6 years after the Grant terminates.

 Subject to Clause 12 below, the Grantholder will assist the Charity in its policy of publicising as widely as possible its grants and progress in scientific research supported by the Charity, and will not enter into any restrictive publication arrangements in relation to any results, data or other information relating to or arising from the research project without the prior written consent of the Charity.
 The Charity will respect any reasonable requests from the Grantholder not to publish confidential information.
 In particular, it is hereby agreed by the Institution and the Grantholder that: